swedenconnect/technical-framework/ELN-0613 - Signature Activation Protocol.md

 If any of the above verification steps fail, the Signature Service MUST reject the assertion.

 > \* - In the case where a Signature Service communicates with a Proxy Identity Provider that forwards requests to an *authenticating* Identity Provider that issues a SAD, the `iss`-value of the SAD will differ from the issuer of the assertion that is received by the Signature Service.
-In these cases the Signature Service should compare the `iss`-value with the value found in the `<saml2:AuthenticatingAuthority>` element of the assertion.
+In these cases the Signature Service should compare the `iss`-value with the value found in the `<saml2:AuthenticatingAuthority>` element of the assertion, or with relevant local policy and out-of-band configuration data.

 <a name="schemas"></a>
 ## 4. Schemas